Lucretia37/metacrafters-ETH-PROOF-Beginner-module/README (1).md

 # My Token

+The orion (ORI) token smart contract is developed using Solidity .
 ## Description

 This program is  for a token smart contract that implements the ability to burn (destroy) and mint (create) tokens on a blockchain network.
 The smart contract is designed to offer increased flexibility and control over the token supply by allowing users to remove tokens from circulation (burn) or create new tokens (mint) based on specific conditions.